 In an attempt to achieve a lasting balance between all three of my favorite home countries, we’re going to fly back to Austin in a couple of weeks, to allow me to apply for the privilege of a United States Citizenship.
-While we’re away, we want to rent our home in Costa Rica to those members of the general public, who would love nothing better than to lounge in a cushy chair, trailing their fingers through the cool waves of our lap pool, while sipping a maracuyá refresco, lazily following drifting clouds over the next mountain ridge toward the Pacific ocean’s wave action surfer’s paradise, zip-lineing in the cloud forest, listening to the clanking croak of toucans, with green and black iguanas casting shadows in the sand.
+While we’re away, we want to rent our home in Costa Rica to those members of the general public, who would love nothing better than to lounge in a cushy chair, trailing their fingers through the cool waves of our lap pool, while sipping a maracuyá refresco, lazily following drifting clouds over the next mountain ridge toward the Pacific ocean’s wave action surfer’s paradise, zip-lining in the cloud forest, listening to the clanking croak of toucans, with green and black iguanas casting shadows in the sand.

-In order to organize those kinds of tourist pleasures, we had to work hard to get organized.
+In order to offer those kinds of tourist pleasures, we had to work hard to get organized.
 Last night’s composition of the washing machine instruction manual in English and Spanish alone took me till almost one o’clock in the morning.
 And, in the midst of all this upheaval, I’m trying to raise a misguided butterfly in a stuffed olive jar…

 I encountered the animal in question a few days ago in the form of a caterpillar near our front door.

-Less than 24 hours later the, presumably, same caterpillar had marched straight up the front of our house and had begun to spin like crazy in the vain attempt to fold over our solid wood front door to create a shelter for it’s metamorphosis into a skipper butterfly.
-We can now either call it an aberration, a pest to be removed, a smudge on the polished surface of my elegant door, or, we may self-consciously reflect on the ever expanding human encroachment on nature’s beauty and ponder our guilt.
+Less than 24 hours later the same caterpillar, presumably, had marched straight up the front of our house and had begun to spin like crazy in the vain attempt to fold over our solid wood front door to create a shelter for its metamorphosis into a skipper butterfly.
+We can now either call it an aberration, a pest to be removed, a smudge on the polished surface of my elegant door, or, we may self-consciously reflect on the ever-expanding human encroachment on nature’s beauty and ponder our guilt.

 I was to snip the silken threads and gently deposit the misguided future skipper in a layer of toilet paper in a cup.
 Our kitchen is woefully short of specimen cups at present, but we did have this nice and roomy stuffed olive jar, which just begged to be turned into a pupation shelter.

 Within the first couple of days there was a lot of fluid loss and, being as uneducated about the lepidopteral life cycle as the next guy, I really don’t know, if we lost the skipper-to-be or if that’s a normal function of pupation.
-The pupa looks unfinished to me, but we’ll see soon, if the development continues.
+The pupa looks unfinished to me, but we’ll see soon if the development continues.

-Meanwhile I noticed another misguided caterpillar trying to pupate on our concrete gate post.
+Meanwhile, I noticed another misguided caterpillar trying to pupate on our concrete gate post.
 This one really stuck out in the open, completely unprotected, chalky white against the mushroom colored stucco.
 Not even a fleeting chance to survive that unfortunate location.
 Within a few hours, only these silken threads remained.
 Mother Nature practicing ‘tough love’.